Intra-Golgi Vesicular Transport and the Secretory Pathway

 . p24-TMED2 may interact with Wnt proteins similar to the recently discovered and confirmed interaction of mammalian Wnt3-Fz8,

-and, moreover, p23-TMED10 and p24-TMED2 may both interact with N-glycans as analyzed with molecular docking
+and, moreover, p23-TMED10 and p24-TMED2 may both interact with N-glycans and collagen as analyzed with molecular docking

 (E, F).
 Collagen interaction in docking is shown for modeled TMED2 and the solved TMED10 structure (G, H).

 Comparison of solved TMED2 and TMED10 structures with the PDB database and the structural overlay of TMED10 and the collagenase-domain of bacterial source including the molecular docking, validated the overall model-docking test (I, J).

 Surprisingly, in Drosophila it was found that logjam (p24/TMED2) was involved in collagen secretion in a genetic screen .

 In addition, in a recent study with a shTMED9 knockout in primary human colon cancer cells, it is found that among several coregulated expressed proteins, the Wnt11 protein and regulators of the Wnt-pathway are up- whereas, for example, the Anxa13 (see also the page on

 epithelia and polarity) and Col9a3 are significantly downregulated .
 With respect to collagen binding and vesicular transport a model is put forward

 that would assume that collagen flexibility before further assembly, allows incorporation into small carrier vesicles and not only megacarriers (K, L)(see also Talks).
 In view of transported cargo and the homo- and heterooligomeric